Criminal Defense

 Proving Liability for Dog Bite Injuries in Massachusetts

-If you or a member of your family has been injured by a dog bite or other animal attack, contact the Boston office of Steven J. Topazio, Attorney at Law for reliable advice about your right to compensation.
+If you or a member of your family has been injured by a dog bite or other animal attack, contact the Boston personal injury attorney Steven J. Topazio for reliable advice about your right to compensation.
 With more than 24 years of experience as a trial lawyer, Steve Topazio has both the legal knowledge and the practical understanding of evidence to help you present your damages claim successfully.

 In many cases, the owner of a dog that bites someone is considered strictly liable for the resulting injuries.
 That means that such issues as negligence, whether the dog was properly restrained, whether the victim was careless, and other considerations of fault are not even considered.
 If a dog bites and injures you, you have a right to compensation against the owner, even if the animal had never before shown any tendency to attack.